omgimanerd/nycurl/README.md

 ## Contributing
 Fork this repository and send me a pull request with any suggestions and changes.
-Use two-space indents and camel-cased variables.
+Use [StandardJS](https://standardjs.com/) to format your code.

 You will need to acquire a Top Stories API Key from the [New York Times](http://developer.nytimes.com).
 Add it to your .bashrc